Trusted Disability Lawyers Serving San Francisco Families

 Think about what this disability might cost you and your family in time and expenses.
 What if you can’t work and also have to hire someone to clean your house?
 What if you can’t drive and have to pay someone to take you to every doctor appointment?
 A disability that prevents you from working and takes away your income can create a huge financial burden for you and your family.

 You don’t have to suffer from a total disability to claim individual or group long-term disability benefits.
-The experienced, individual and long-term disability insurance attorneys and ERISA lawyers at DarrasLaw can help you understand your claim and your right to benefits.
+The experienced, individual and long-term disability insurance attorneys at DarrasLaw can help you understand your claim and your right to benefits.
 Our founding partner, Frank N. Darras, and his firms have recovered nearly $1 billion in wrongfully delayed and denied benefits from America’s insurance conglomerates.

 What Is Disability Insurance, and Who Qualifies for Benefits?